Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Requests must be in writing according to the Public Information Act.
 This benefits and protects you as the requester.
-An online form is available for your convenience through the link on the Open Records page.
-But any written request will be accepted.
+You can submit your request to the City Secretary's Office.

 While the court records department makes every effort to make records available as soon as possible, it can take up to 10 business days to receive your records.
 For complex or large results it may take longer.
 The court will contact you within 10 business days of your request in writing to inform you of the estimated time of delivery if your request cannot be accomplished within 10 working days.